-Since its inception, the University of Waterloo's main campus has undergone significant change and development, evolving into what is today a large, non-linear network of buildings and destinations connected by a variety of conduits.
-While the campus has increased in size, density and complexity, wayfinding, orientation and navigation-related tools did not keep pace.
+Since its inception, the University’s Waterloo campus has undergone significant change and development, evolving into what is today a large network of buildings and destinations connected by a variety of conduits.
+While the campus increased rapidly in size, density and complexity, wayfinding and navigation-related tools did not keep pace.
 The Campus Wayfinding Project (CWP) was designed to provide a system to create a positive campus arrival and navigation experience by helping people reach their destinations quickly and confidently through a consistent, coordinated and scalable system.

-The program will continue to build on Waterloo’s unique strengths the project will utilize key university data, the campus masterplan, brand guidelines and existing wayfinding information and analysis.
-A strong component of the early phase will be community-stakeholder consultations and a best-practice review.
+The program will continue to build on Waterloo’s unique strengths and utilize key university data, the campus masterplan, brand guidelines and existing wayfinding information and analysis, in addition to ongoing consultation with community stakeholders.

-A Steering Committee has been struck to lead the project which is being aided by a Campus Wayfinding Advisory Group (CWAG), made up of representatives from faculties, key user groups, alumni and students.
+A Steering Committee leads the project in conjunction with a Campus Wayfinding Advisory Group (CWAG), made up of representatives from faculties, key user groups, alumni and students.

-To assist with the project the University has partnered with Entro Communications, a firm with global experience in wayfinding design.
-Their clients include The Royal Ontario Museum, the Metropolitan Museum of Art and the Museuem of Modern Art, London’s Canary Wharf and the Toronto PATH, as well as University of Calgary, Ryerson University, Ontario College of Art and Design and Waterloo’s School of Pharmacy building.
+To assist with the project, the University partnered with Entro Communications, a firm with global experience in wayfinding design.
+Their clients include The ROM, the Metropolitan Museum of Art and MOMA, London’s Canary Wharf and the Toronto PATH, as well as University of Calgary, Ryerson, and OCAD.